slugrustle/fx-5800P_progs/README.md

 # fx-5800P\_progs

-This repository contains Greatest Common Denominator (GCD) and Least Common Multiple (LCM) program listings for the Casio fx-5800P programmable calculator.
+This repository contains Greatest Common Divisor (GCD) and Least Common Multiple (LCM) program listings for the Casio fx-5800P programmable calculator.
 This lovely calculator ships without these useful routines, but it can be programmed to